akhealth/RFP-IES-Milestone2/IES_MILESTONE2_RFP.md

 ## Sec.
 1.03 Deadline for Receipt of Proposals

-Proposals must be received no later than **TIME** prevailing Alaska Time on **DATE**.
+Proposals must be received no later than **TIME** standard Alaska Time on **DATE**.
 Late proposals or amendments will be disqualified and not opened or accepted for evaluation.